qqqlab/madflight/readme.md

 ![](doc/img/ESP32-DEV-KIT-DevKitC-v4-pinout-mischianti.png)

 # Software Design
+- Keep it simple
-- The full plain C controller is in the main .ino file.
+- The main .ino is the full controller running standard setup() and loop().
+- Plain C with minimal function arguments.
 - The code uses global variables to communicate between the different functions.
 - Each function is prefixed with the module it belongs to:
   - ```loop_``` Main loop control